KeystrokeCascade/resume-generator/README.md

 uv run resume-generator.py
 ```

-Outputs to `public` directory in working folder.
+Outputs to the `public` directory in working folder.